 This also means that the second console will need its own copy of the games the user wants to play.
 The only way around this is to sign into the second console with the account that has the PS Plus subscription and owns the games, and you must stay signed in on that account for the duration of your session.

-Are you looking to get your whole family online with their own accounts on your PS4?
-So long as everyone's OK with sharing time on it, all you need is a PS Plus subscription.
-Of course, PlayStation Plus isn't required to enjoy your PS4, but it does add benefits that make it something of a must-have.
+Are you looking to get your whole family online with their own accounts on your PlayStation console?
+So long as everyone's okay with sharing time on it, all you need is a PS Plus subscription.
+Of course, PlayStation Plus isn't required to enjoy your PS4, but it does add benefits that make it something of a must-have, especially if you intend to do any multiplayer.
 So whether you want online play, free games, cloud saves, or more, grab a PS Plus subscription to get the most out of your gaming experience.

-With the PS4, you can play all the newest games you want.
+With your PlayStation console, you can play all the newest games you want.
 Sony's latest console has tons of games suitable for all ages, and PlayStation Plus adds even more value and fun.

 Get the best of Android Central in in your inbox, every day!